techguy-andrew/overhaul/context/concept.md

 - Add component documentation patterns
 - Establish consistent barrel export strategy

-## 8. Scalability and Maintainability Rationale
+## 8. Scalability and Maintainability Rationale - Enhanced with Fluid Design

 This approach is required for **long-term team scalability** and **code maintainability** because it: